pau1a/Transcrypt/BIG.md

 #### **Black and White Extremes**

 Pure black and pure white are retained as functional extremes for typography, diagrams, and high-contrast environments.
 They are not brand colours but operational tools, ensuring that text, icons, and schematics remain razor-clear across all surfaces.
+These are implemented as the tokens defined in §A.1.4 Black/White Extremes (--black, --white) and must not be aliased or redefined elsewhere.

 ---